 The German necktie is kind of a blend between the Japanese and the Peruvian neckties.
 Since we already know that both these moves work perfectly, a hybrid must double the effectiveness, right?
 Well, that’s actually not far from the truth.

 The German necktie starts off from the same position as the Japanese – top half guard.
 The grip is similar to the one used in the Japanese, with a slight variation.
-Instead of going for palm to palm, look to thread the thumb of the bottom arm in between the forefinger and middle finger of the other palm.
+Instead of going from palm to palm, look to thread the thumb of the bottom arm in between the forefinger and middle finger of the other palm.
 This provides a really tight grip that your opponent won’t be able to break.

 The Texas necktie is kind of the ultimate BJJ necktie finish you can go for.
 It is a way to counter the best way someone can defend a D’arce or Japanese necktie – lying down flat.
 Whenever this happens you can look to use the grip you have to force your opponent to their knees and back down on their side.
 Or, you can go for a direct finish, right then and there.